Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Introduction

 The Biscotti blockchain coordinates ML training between the peers.
-Each peer has a local training data set that matches the learning goal of the global model and provides training data diversity.
 Peers in the system are weighed by the value, or stake, that they have in the system.
-Inspired by prior work~\cite{Gilad:2017}, Biscotti uses proof of stake in combination with verifiable random functions (VRFs)~\cite{Micali:1999} to select key roles that help to arrange the privacy and security of peer SGD updates.
+Inspired by prior work~\cite{Gilad:2017}, Biscotti uses consistent hashing based on proof of stake in combination with verifiable random functions (VRFs)~\cite{Micali:1999} to select key roles that help to arrange the privacy and security of peer SGD updates.
 Our use of stake prevents groups of colluding peers from overtaking the system without a sufficient stake ownership.

 \emph{With Biscotti's design our primary contribution is to combine several prior techniques into one coherent system that provides secure and private multi-party machine learning in a highly distributed setting.} In particular, Biscotti prevents peers from poisoning the model through the Multi-KRUM defense~\cite{Blanchard:2017} and provides privacy through differentially private noise~\cite{Abadi:2016} and Shamir secrets for secure aggregation~\cite{Shamir:1979}.
 Most importantly, Biscotti combines these techniques \emph{without} impacting the accuracy of the final model, achieving identical model performance as federated learning.